nebulastream/nebulastream-query-generator/README.md

 This project represents the Query Generator that generates large volumes of synthetic queries with different characteristics for NebulaStream.
 We first describe the process of generating a synthetic query.
 After that, we describe the process of generating a syntactically equivalent query based on a synthetic query.
-In the end, we describe the process of generating a partially equivalent query based on a synthetic query.
+Ultimately, we describe the process of generating a partially equivalent query based on a synthetic query.
 After generating a synthetic query set, our Query Generator shuffles the query set.

-This query gernerator was used in the EDBT 2023 publication, Incremental Stream Query Merging.
-Please use the trailing citation when refering to this work:
+This query generator was used in the EDBT 2023 Incremental Stream Query Merging publication.
+Please use the trailing citation when referring to this work:

 ```citation
 @inproceedings{DBLP:conf/edbt/ChaudharyZMK23,